What does God say about Israel’s future? If the New Testament teaches ethnic Israel has a future, then Replacement Theology is untrue.

 Peter laid out an eschatological order for Israel.
 The nation’s repentance will lead God to blot out its sins; Christ will return, and then the times of refreshing will come from God when He restores the Kingdom.
 Peter didn’t teach Replacement Theology.
 Rather, he taught that God has a unique program for Israel that is key to God restoring His Kingdom on Earth.

 Paul also taught this truth: “Has God cast away His people?
 Certainly not!”
 (Rom.
 11:1).
 It is obvious from the context of Romans 11:1–2 that Paul was asked if God had cast Israel away.
 His response was clear: Certainly not!
-In fact, he declared,26).
+In fact, he declared, “And so all Israel will be saved” (v.
+26).
 Then he quoted from Psalm 14 and Isaiah 59 that God will honor His covenant and remove the Jewish people’s sins.

 In Romans 11:29, Paul reminded us, “The gifts and the calling of God are irrevocable.”
 Irrevocable means God will not cancel or retract His gifts or call.
 He Himself is the One who made the covenants with Israel.
 He is the One who told the people of Israel the covenants are everlasting.
 He is the One who remembers His covenants with Israel, and He is the One who keeps them.

 Israel’s coming national reconciliation, Christ’s return, and the restoration of God’s Kingdom on Earth do not depend on anything the Jewish people have or have not done.
 They depend solely on God’s faithfulness to keep His irrevocable promises.
 According to Ezekiel 36, God will keep His promises for His name’s sake so that His name will be exalted above every name on Earth, under the earth, and in the heavens.